 Early postoperative complications most commonly include postoperative corneal edema and transitory ocular inflammation signs.
-Zhang and Saheb [17] reported that endothelial cell density is lower in cataract patients with PEX preoperatively, and corneal cell loss is greater postoperatively.
-They also reported that there is a transient increase in central corneal thickness after cataract surgery in eyes with PEX, as opposed to eyes without PEX.
+Zhang and Saheb [17] reported that endothelial cell density (ESD) is lower in cataract patients with PEX preoperatively and corneal cell loss is greater postoperatively.
+They reported a transient increase in central corneal thickness after cataract surgery in eyes with PEX than in eyes without PEX, too.